 Following successful completion of the Heat Pump Foundation Course, installers can then gain a deeper understanding of each type of heat pump technology through an additional 1-day course offered in each of air source and ground source heat pumps, including hybrids.
 There are plans to extend the 1-day courses to other heat pump technologies.

-The HPA heat pump training pathway was warmly welcomed by Business and Energy Secretary Kwasi Kwarteng, who hailed the courses as an example of “how government and industry can work together to accelerate progress and create the high-skilled jobs needed to make homes greener and more energy efficient.”
+The HPA heat pump training pathway was warmly welcomed by former Business and Energy Secretary Kwasi Kwarteng, who hailed the courses as an example of “how government and industry can work together to accelerate progress and create the high-skilled jobs needed to make homes greener and more energy efficient.”

 Heat Pump Course Bookings